Anthony6444/ArenaCommand/README.md

 ## Running the program

-The server can be started by running the command `uicorn main:app --port 80` from the root directory of the repo with the virtual environment active.
+The server can be started by running the command `uvicorn main:app --port 80` from the root directory of the repo with the virtual environment active.